Achieving Rapid Recovery in an Overload Control for Large-Scale Service Systems: The Fluid Model

 \subsection{Representation via an ODE}

-The above limiting arguments lead to the following fluid approximation for the X system under FQR-ART during overload periods.
+The heuristic limiting arguments above lead to the following fluid approximation for the X system under FQR-ART during overload periods.
 Considering an interval $[0, T]$ for which \bequ z_{1,1}(t) + z_{2,1}(t) = m_1(t) \qandq z_{2,2}(t) + z_{2,2}(t) = m_2(t) \qforallq t \in [0, T], \eeq together with an initial condition $x(0)$, the fluid model of $X^n$ is the solution $x \equiv \{x(t) : t \ge 0\}$ over $[0, T]$ to the ODE:

-\bequ \bsplit \dot{q}_1(t) & = \lm_1(t) - \theta_1 q_1(t) - \Pi_{1,2}(x(t)) \left(\mu_{1,1} z_{1,1}(t) + \mu_{1,2} z_{1,2}(t) + \mu_{2,1} z_{2,1}(t) + \mu_{2,2} z_{2,2}(t)\right) \\ & \quad - (1 - \Pi_{1,2}(x(t)) - \Pi_{2,1}(x(t))) \left(\mu_{1,1} z_{1,1}(t) + \mu_{2,1} z_{2,1}(t) \right), \\ \dot{q}_2(t) & = \lm_2(t) - \theta_2 q_2(t) - \Pi_{2,1}(x(t)) \left(\mu_{1,1} z_{1,1}(t) + \mu_{1,2} z_{1,2}(t) + \mu_{2,1} z_{2,1}(t) + \mu_{2,2} z_{2,2}(t)\right) \\ & \quad - (1 - \Pi_{1,2}(x(t)) - \Pi_{2,1}(x(t))) \left(\mu_{2,2} z_{2,2}(t) + \mu_{1,2} z_{1,2}(t) \right), \\ \dot{z}_{1,2}(t) & = \Pi_{1,2}(x(t)) \mu_{2,2}z_{2,2}(t) - (1 - \Pi_{1,2}(x(t)))\mu_{1,2}z_{1,2}(t), \\ \dot{z}_{2,1}(t) & = \Pi_{2,1}(x(t)) \mu_{1,1}z_{1,1}(t) - (1 - \Pi_{2,1}(x(t)))\mu_{2,1}z_{2,1}(t), \\ \dot{m}_1(t) & = \dot{z}_{1,1}(t) + \dot{z}_{1,2}(t), \\ \dot{m}_2(t) & = \dot{z}_{2,2}(t) + \dot{z}_{2,1}(t). \end{split} \eeq where, for $\pi_{i,j}(x(t))$ in \eqref{pi's}, $i,j = 1,2$, \bes \Pi_{i,j}(x(t)) := \left\{ \right. \ees
+\bequ \bsplit \dot{q}_1(t) & = \lm_1(t) - \theta_1 q_1(t) - \Pi_{1,2}(x(t)) \left(\mu_{1,1} z_{1,1}(t) + \mu_{1,2} z_{1,2}(t) + \mu_{2,1} z_{2,1}(t) + \mu_{2,2} z_{2,2}(t)\right) \\ & \quad - (1 - \Pi_{1,2}(x(t)) - \Pi_{2,1}(x(t))) \left(\mu_{1,1} z_{1,1}(t) + \mu_{2,1} z_{2,1}(t) \right), \\ \dot{q}_2(t) & = \lm_2(t) - \theta_2 q_2(t) - \Pi_{2,1}(x(t)) \left(\mu_{1,1} z_{1,1}(t) + \mu_{1,2} z_{1,2}(t) + \mu_{2,1} z_{2,1}(t) + \mu_{2,2} z_{2,2}(t)\right) \\ & \quad - (1 - \Pi_{1,2}(x(t)) - \Pi_{2,1}(x(t))) \left(\mu_{2,2} z_{2,2}(t) + \mu_{1,2} z_{1,2}(t) \right), \\ \dot{z}_{1,2}(t) & = \Pi_{1,2}(x(t)) \mu_{2,2}z_{2,2}(t) - (1 - \Pi_{1,2}(x(t)))\mu_{1,2}z_{1,2}(t), \\ \dot{z}_{2,1}(t) & = \Pi_{2,1}(x(t)) \mu_{1,1}z_{1,1}(t) - (1 - \Pi_{2,1}(x(t)))\mu_{2,1}z_{2,1}(t), \\ \dot{m}_1(t) & = \dot{z}_{1,1}(t) + \dot{z}_{2,1}(t), \\ \dot{m}_2(t) & = \dot{z}_{2,2}(t) + \dot{z}_{1,2}(t), \end{split} \eeq where, for $\pi_{i,j}(x(t))$ in \eqref{pi's}, $i,j = 1,2$, \bes \Pi_{i,j}(x(t)) := \left\{ \right. \ees

-Note that the ODE \eqref{ODE-6} can be equivalently represented by an integral equation resembling \eqref{RepXstoc}, but with the negligible martingale terms omitted, all the stochastic processes replaced by their fluid counterparts, and the indicator functions replaced by the appropriate $\Pi_{i,j}$ functions.
+We remark that the ODE \eqref{ODE-6} can be equivalently represented by an integral equation resembling \eqref{RepXstoc}, but with the negligible martingale terms omitted, all the stochastic processes replaced by their fluid counterparts, and the indicator functions replaced by the appropriate $\Pi_{i,j}$ functions.

+In practice we do not a-priori know the value of $T$, and there is a need to make sure that the ODE is a valid approximation for the stochastic system.
+We consider the ODE \eqref{ODE-6} valid (i.e., a legitimate representation of the evolution of the system) as long as the following two conditions are satisfied: (i) the two queues are strictly positive; (ii) if a queue is equal to $0$ at some time $t \ge 0$, then the derivative of that queue is nonnegative at time $t$ (so that the queue is nondecreasing at this time).
+When the ODE \eqref{ODE-6} is not valid, then other fluid models should be employed to approximate the system.
+We discuss such scenarios in \S \ref{secFluidNoShare} below.